 - IHS 5900: Special Topics in HSP (3 OHIO Credits)

-The program fee for this program includes: Student airfare, accommodations, Cuban Visa, breakfast and dinner daily, five group meals, airport transfer, excursions, transportation to all program-related activities, welcome dinner, and international medical health insurance.
+The program fee for this program includes: Student airfare, accommodations, Cuban Visa, breakfast daily, five group meals, airport transfer, excursions, transportation to all program-related activities, welcome dinner, and international medical health insurance.

 In addition to the program fee, students should plan for 3 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.